 The Maryland BRFSS is conducted under guidance from the Centers for Diseases Control and Prevention (CDC).
 For more information regarding the BRFSS survey and its use in all 50 states and several territories, please visit www.cdc.gov/brfss/

 .
-Data can be analyzed by year, jurisdiction, and a number of demographic variables.
+Data can be analyzed by year, jurisdiction, and a number of demographic variables and other indicators.